SilentFlame/Fact-Checker/README.md

 ### Pre-requisites ###

-- should have sopex installed in your system.
+- Should have sopex installed in your system.
 - For setting up sopex visit [sopex](https://github.com/codemaniac/sopex).
 - Now place the two files (script.py, test.txt) in the directory inside sopex directory.
 - script.py, test.py outside are just to show you what they are.